Sunkware/notthatstuff/README.md

 is even more infinite.
 The scripts are short and generic enough for you to read them all through carefully and get the rest of the details.
 This (and laziness) is why we have described them above as "black boxes" mostly.
 Hoping that the code speaks for itself, we encourage you to look into them and shed the light of **your own** comprehension.

-One potential way to better quality, among many others, is to take a model trained on much larger and general corpus and *fine-tune* it on the (relatively small and narrow) corpus of given speaker, rather than training it *from scratch* using the latter corpus only.
-Another hint is to rely on corpora better than YouTube subtitles.
+One potential way to better quality, among many others, is to rely on corpora other than YouTube subtitles.

 And maybe it's you who will make this mess better than